KuzneY2K/fs-journal/notes/10-vue.md

 When clearing forms the VALUE needs to be redefined to '', so something.value = ''

 All of this is literally the samething weve been doing the whole time/

+@submit.prevent
+@click.prevent    <= both will prevent forms from refreshing page on submit